oh-jinwoo94/gkm-align/README.md

 - **2)** genomic_background_models.txt contains two lines, each specifying a file name for the human or mouse genome background model.

-- **3)** syntenic_loci.2align contains the list of human/mouse syntenic loci. gkm-Align computes a gkm-similarity matrix (G) and the optimal alignment path along the matrix for each line of the file.
+- **3)** syntenic_loci.to_align contains the list of human/mouse syntenic loci. gkm-Align computes a gkm-similarity matrix (G) and the optimal alignment path along the matrix for each line of the file.

 Option -G can be added to save gkm-simialritiy matrices in a local directory specified by the -o option. gkm-Align will automatially look for relevant pre-computed matrix G's in the local directory unless option -O is provided.
 This substantially reduces the computation time required for cell-specific gkm-SVM weighted alignment (next section).